 Will pre-proposals that fall outside the funding priorities or geographies be considered?
-No, proposals are restricted to those topics outlined in this RFP and the Fund cannot support conservation projects outside of the 50 states and six U.S. territories.
+No, proposals are restricted to those priorities outlined in this RFP and Applicant Guidance Document.
+The Fund cannot support conservation projects outside of the 50 states and six U.S. territories.
 If funding is being sought as part of a multi-national project, WCS funding can only be used for that part of the project within the 50 states and six U.S. territories.
-Solely international projects or organizations based outside of the United States are not eligible for funding.
+Solely international projects or organizations based outside of the United States are not eligible to apply.

 How does the grant proposal process work?
-WCS is using a two-step evaluation process: 1) an open call for pre-proposals, and 2) a larger full proposal invited from a select number of pre-proposal applicants.
+WCS utilizes a two-step evaluation process: 1) an open call for pre-proposals, and 2) a larger full proposal invited from a select number of pre-proposal applicants.